erikhyrkas/snakes/README.md

 This allows the model to efficiently handle sequences without the heavy computational load typically associated with transformer-based attention.

-State space models can be highly optimized use semiseparable structured matrices, which allows you to quickly do parallel addition for state accumulation, but after spending weeks trying to make this work well for myself, I found it very frustrating.
+State space models can be highly optimized to use semiseparable structured matrices, which allows you to quickly do parallel addition for state accumulation, but after spending weeks trying to make this work well for myself, I found it very frustrating.
 I'm still learning, and I'm likely making some major mistakes, but it was non-trivial.